Jury Service

 Any jurors not needed during their service week will be excused.
 Reporting jurors are encouraged to bring their own bottled water, as coffee and tea will not be provided in the Jury Assembly Rooms and Jury Deliberation Rooms.

 Protecting the health and well-being of our jurors, staff and public is our highest priority.
-The Court will continue to take precautionary measures to mitigate the spread of the virus and to keep our court visitors and employees safe.
+The Court will continue to take precautionary measures to keep our court visitors and employees safe.